zkry/yaml-pro/README.md

 # Installation

-You can install this package with MELPA under the id `yaml-pro`.
+You can install this package with MELPA under the id `yaml-pro`. **IMPORTANT**: You have to have the latest version of yaml.el installed or else this package won't work properly.
+If your noticing any errors try making sure that you have the correct version of yaml.el installed (https://melpa.org/#/yaml).
+You can see the parser version with the variable `yaml-parser-version` and the required version with the variable `yaml-pro-required-yaml-parser-version`.

 You can have yaml-pro-mode setup on yaml-mode loading with the
 configuration: `(add-hook 'yaml-mode-hook #'yaml-pro-mode)`